-Let’s suppose you have a cover of Rs.
+Let us suppose you have a cover of Rs.
 5 lakhs.
-And having realized how it isn't sufficient, you want to enhance your policy by another 5 lakhs.
+And having realized that it isn't sufficient, you want to enhance your policy by another 5 lakhs.
 Buying another policy for 5 lakhs is going to mean you have to pay approximately Rs.6000 more as the premium.
-Even if you were going to upgrade your policy by the amount, your premium is still going to go up.
-Here is where a top-up makes sense.
-Because you could just top-up your policy with the amount and yet pay only Rs.
+Even if you were going to upgrade your policy by the same amount of cover, your premium is still going to go up.
+This is where a top-up makes sense.
+Because you could just top-up your policy with the same amount of cover and yet pay only Rs.
 2000 more approximately.

-The thing with top-up is that they will have a high limit you need to use on a single hospitalization bill before you can use the top-up.
-Therefore, it would only make sense to have this limit as high as your sum assured itself.
-For instance, if you were to choose a top up plan of Rs 10lakhs, your threshold limit could be Rs.
+The thing with a top-up plan is that they have a high deductible limit.
+You need to use up your entire sum insured of your health plan or pay the deductible amount on a single hospitalization bill before you can use the top-up.
+Therefore, it would only make sense to have this limit as high as your sum insured itself.
+For instance, if you were to choose a top-up plan of Rs 10 lakhs, your threshold limit could be Rs.
 5 lakhs.
 This means that the policy benefit of Rs.
-5 lakhs will kick in once you've incurred a hospitalization cost of Rs 5 lakhs with your base policy or at least made the payment for it out of your own pocket.
+5 lakhs will kick in once you've incurred a hospitalization cost of Rs 5 lakhs with your base policy or at least have made the payment for it out of your own pocket.

 Weighing your disadvantages

-- A top-up plans covers only one-time hospitalization.
+A top-up plan covers only one-time hospitalization.
 Your hospital bill needs to exceed your base policy’s sum assured limit for you to use your top-up.
 Say your top-up plan's limit is Rs 4 lakhs and you had two hospitalizations costing 3 and 3.5 lakhs individually.
-You would not be able to use your top-up
+You would not be able to use your top-up plan.

-- In addition to this, the single hospitalization clause also needs to be clarified.
+In addition to this, the single hospitalization clause also needs to be clarified.
 If a relapse happens within 45 days of discharge, it would be treated as a single hospitalization.
-Anytime beyond that is treated as a new bout.
-And the deductible has to crossed for every single illness for the top-up benefit to kick-in.
+Any time beyond that is treated as a new bout.
+And the deductible has to be crossed for every single illness for the top-up benefit to kick-in.

 Choosing the right plan